 To do the turnaround, rewrite your statement.
 First, write it as if it were written about you.
 Where you have written someone's name, put yourself.
-Instead of "he" or "she," put "I." For example, "Paul should be kind to me" turns around to "I should be kind to myself" and "I should be kind to Paul."
-Another type is a 180-degree turnaround to the extreme opposite: "Paul shouldn't be kind to me."
-He shouldn't be kind, because he isn't (in my opinion).
-This isn't an issue of morality but of what's actually true.
+Instead of "he" or "she," put "I." For example, "Paul doesn't appreciate me" turns around to "I don't appreciate Paul" and "I don't appreciate myself."
+Another type is a 180-degree turnaround to the extreme opposite: "Paul does appreciate me."
+For each turnaround, find at least three genuine, specific examples of how the turnaround is true in your life.
+This is not about blaming yourself or feeling guilty.
+It's about discovering alternatives that can bring you peace.